NotSooShariff/rsa-encryption/README.md

 # RSA Encryption and Chat Application (Test)

-This is a simple Flask application that demonstrates the use of RSA encryption for secure communication.
+This is a simple Flask application that I wrote which demonstrates the use of RSA encryption for secure communication just to play around with python libraries.
 However, please note that this is not meant to be a secure implementation or a suitable foundation for a production chat application.
 It lacks proper user authentication and user management.
 User emails and passwords are hard-coded for demonstration purposes only.

 ## ⚒️ Installation and Setup